2014–15 Kennesaw State Owls men's basketball team

 The 2014–15 Kennesaw State Owls men's basketball team represented Kennesaw State University during the 2014–15 NCAA Division I men's basketball season.
-The Owls, led by first year head coach Jimmy Lallathin, played their home games at the KSU Convocation Center and were members of the Atlantic Sun Conference.
+The Owls, led by first-year head coach Jimmy Lallathin, played their home games at the KSU Convocation Center and were members of the Atlantic Sun Conference.
 They finished the season 10–22, 4–10 in A-Sun play to finish in a tie for sixth place.
 They lost in the quarterfinals of the A-Sun tournament to USC Upstate.

 On March 23, 2015, Kennesaw State fired head coach Jimmy Lallathin after only one season.
-He took over as the interim coach midway through the 2013–14 season and was named the permanent head coach for 2014–15.
+He had taken over as the interim coach midway through the 2013–14 season, and was named the permanent head coach for 2014–15.
 He finished with a record of 10–22.